In Minnesota courts first, FOX 9 cameras allowed in murder trial under new rules

 The Minnesota Supreme Court cleared the way for greater transparency in courtrooms across the state following the unprecedented access granted during the high-profile trials of former police officers Derek Chauvin and Kimberly Potter at the height of the pandemic when security was high, courtroom attendance was limited and the public demanded justice.
 But state court judges still maintain great discretion when it comes to allowing cameras during criminal trials.

 "Some trials are higher profile than others.
-But we have a stake in the outcome of every single trial because in every case, somebody's liberty is at stake," explained Jane Kirtley, a University of Minnesota media and ethics professor, who has fought for greater camera access in state courts for decades.
+But we have a stake in the outcome of every single trial because in every case, somebody's liberty is at stake," explained Jane Kirtley, a University of Minnesota media ethics and law professor, who has fought for greater camera access in state courts for decades.
 "And we in the public have an interest in knowing how that is being handled."

 State of Minnesota vs. Dhaha Hassan